 This is another myth to be broken.
 If you have had any of the STDs then your body is susceptible to any other types of STD also.
 You can get any other type of STD or in cases of Herpes, it is recurrent so you can get infected again.

 STD is the end of the world.

 With the immense increase of medical awareness in people, STD can never be the end of the world.
-Timely investigation, proper treatment and healthier choices can help you lead a normal life.
-In diseases such as HIV where chances of death are high; there are organisations which support HIV people and protect their rights and help them live a life with dignity.
+The timely investigation, proper treatment, and healthier choices can help you lead a normal life.
+In diseases such as HIV where chances of death are high; there are organizations that support HIV people and protect their rights and help them live a life with dignity.